Check out my WordCamp Orange County presentation on HTML5 media in WordPress!

 For Marcia’s birthday (a big one) and JJ’s birthday (almost a big one) we traveled to the Big Island of Hawaii (how appropriate!) for some fun in the sun.
 Glad you decided to follow along on our adventure.

 We rented a condo in Kona overlooking the ocean with a fantastic view of the Banyan Surf Area where large numbers of surfers congregate from first light to dusk.
+Following are views from our lanai.

 The big news on the internet the last couple of days has been that seminal RSS reader Google Reader will be shutting down on July 1, 2013.
 Google Reader had lots of fans, including many of us here at Automattic, but it’s time to move on.